 If 2020 taught us anything, it’s that financial emergencies can truly happen at the most unexpected times.
 Having an emergency fund in place helps safeguard your finances from going further into debt or an inability to pay an unexpected expense.

-An emergency fund is money specifically earmarked for the unexpected expenses that never happen at a convenient time.
+is money specifically earmarked for the unexpected expenses that never happen at a convenient time.
 Think of hits to your wallet such as your car needing a repair, your washing machine dying, or a co-pay for a trip to the emergency room.
 A fund can also cover your bills in case you lose a job or can’t work for a period of time.

 But how much is enough?
 You’ll hear most personal finance experts and financial advisors agree three to six months of your monthly expenses is ideal.
 So if you spend $4,000 per month on bills and necessities, your emergency fund would land between $12,000 to $24,000.
 This number may seem overwhelming, but remember, this is a long-term goal to build up your fund.
 A stimulus check is a great way to boost your efforts for an emergency fund.